Interview by Meritxell Rosell

 You couldn’t live without…

-James Auger: Sorry it’s a bit macho but my motorcycles (which I am living without at the moment as I broke my arm dirt-tracking 3 weeks ago).
+James Auger: Sorry it’s a bit macho, but my motorcycles (which I am living without now as I broke my arm dirt-tracking 3 weeks ago).